 Opioid prescribing reports

-Minnesota law requires the Department of Human Services to provide individualized opioid prescribing reports to all health care providers who prescribed opioids for pain management and treat people enrolled in MinnesotaCare or Medicaid, also called Medical Assistance in Minnesota-.
-This includes health care providers who only care for Medicaid and MinnesotaCare members enrolled in a managed care organization.
+Minnesota Statute 256B.0638 requires the Department of Human Services (DHS) to provide confidential, individualized opioid prescribing reports to all health care providers who prescribe opioids for pain management to people enrolled in MinnesotaCare or Medicaid.
+The data provided in the reports are from Medicaid and MinnesotaCare administrative claims data, not from the Prescription Monitoring Program.

 Access your report

 Providers who prescribed at least one opioid analgesic in an outpatient setting to a Medicaid or MinnesotaCare member in the measurement period will receive a report.
 The first prescribing reports were issued in summer 2019.
 Updated reports were sent in December 2019.
 Both reports are intended to familiarize providers with the state’s prescribing measures and provide an opportunity to ask questions about the data.
 The quality improvement program will begin with the reports issued in late 2020.

 The December reports were mailed to providers to the public address on file with their respective licensing boards: medical, nursing or dental.
 Podiatrists received their reports at the address on file with DHS.
 Providers who registered for a MN–ITS mailbox can also access electronic reports by logging in to the MN–ITS portal.
 Reports are confidential and have not been shared with employers or licensing boards.